Pacific Palisades Cowboy Actor Pat Conway

 Pat was only 21 when his father Jack Conway died at the age of 65 of a pulmonary infection, on Oct.
 11, 1952.
 Hollywood honored Jack with a star on the Walk of Fame, and Pacific Palisades named a street after him – Jacon Way.
 A couple of years later, Pat’s mother Virginia married again (to Peter M. Stuart in 1954), and All Hallows Farm was sold.

 Dee became a naturalized American citizen the same year she was divorced from Pat.
 She married actor and future hat designer Bill Hawes, and the couple adopted daughter Heather in 1963 before divorcing when she was three years old.
 Dee’s final marriage was to novelist and television series screenwriter Benjamin Masselink in the 1960s; they remained happily married until his death in January 2000.
-Dee herself passed away recently at the age of 90 in June 2020.
+Dee herself passed away in June 2020 at the age of 90.

 Film Success Starts to Come His Way